mattvh/matt.harzewski.com/_posts/2021-06-20-mmorpg-devlog-3-chat-and-commands.markdown

 There is also a corresponding `/me` command for roleplaying messages or the fine IRC tradition of trout-slapping.

-{% img right /images/posts/mmorpg-chatdms.png %}
+{% img center /images/posts/mmorpg-chatdms.png %}

 Direct messages are mostly implemented as well.
 You can target a message to a player with a command in the form of `/msg <firstname> <lastname> <msg>`.
 Whenever you send a message to another player, or receive one, a property is set that enables the `/r <msg>` command to automatically reply to the correct player, keeping the conversation going without having to deal with the cumbersome name each time.